 Cooking.

-In a water bath, heat Phase 1 and Phase 2 in separate refractory cups until the components of Phase 1 (oils and emulsifiers) are completely melted and become a single homogeneous oily liquid.
+In a water bath in different refractory cups, heat Phase 1 and Phase 2 until the components of Phase 1 (oils and emulsifiers) are completely melted and become a single homogeneous oily liquid.

-Mix both phases together and start beating with a mixer until an emulsion is formed, and continue beating for a short time (5-10 minutes).
+Mix both phases in one piece and start beating with a mixer until an emulsion forms, and continue beating for a short time (5 - 10 minutes).

-When the emulsion has cooled slightly, add the Phase 3 components (assets) to it one by one and continue to beat for a few more minutes.
+When the emulsion has cooled slightly, add the Phase 3 components (assets) to it in turn and continue whisking for a few more minutes.
 Transfer the emulsion to a cosmetic jar and chill the cream in the refrigerator.

-With the help of this cream, you can easily restore the broken lipid barrier of the skin and make up for the loss of moisture that was caused by insufficient skin care during the summer holidays.
-Literally in a few days it will already become noticeable how the skin will become smooth, elastic, perfectly hydrated, and therefore blooming and healthy.
+With the help of such a cream, you can easily restore the damaged lipid barrier of the skin and compensate for the loss of moisture that was caused by insufficient skin care during the summer holidays.
+In just a few days, it will already be noticeable how the skin will become smooth, elastic, perfectly moisturized, and therefore blooming and healthy.

 Advice!
 In the cream, if desired, you can add.
-It will be an additional moisturizing and soothing asset for the skin, and a pleasant subtle and soothing fragrance for your sense of smell and comfort, because essential oils- this is the main healing agent in aromatherapy, and we combine aromatherapy and natural cosmetology in their recipes for beautiful and youthful skin.
+It will be an additional moisturizing-soothing active for the skin, and a pleasant subtle and soothing aroma for your sense of smell and comfort, because essential oils- this is the main healing agent in aromatherapy, and we combine aromatherapy and natural cosmetology with pleasure and great benefit in our recipes for beautiful and youthful skin.

-The molecules of phospholipids and glycolipids are amphiphilic, that is, the hydrocarbon radicals of fatty acids and sphingosine are hydrophobic, and the other part of the molecule, formed from carbohydrates, a phosphoric acid residue with choline, serine, ethanolamine attached to it, is hydrophilic.
-As a result, in the aquatic environment, the hydrophobic regions of the phospholipid molecule are displaced from the aquatic environment and interact with each other, and the hydrophilic regions are in contact with water, resulting in the formation of a double lipid layer of cell membranes (Fig. 9.1.).
-This double layer of the membrane is permeated with protein molecules - microtubules.
-Oligosaccharides are attached to the outer side of the membrane.
+Molecules of phospholipids and glycolipids are amphiphilic, that is, the hydrocarbon radicals of fatty acids and sphingosine are hydrophobic, and the other part of the molecule formed from carbohydrates, the phosphoric acid residue with choline, serine, ethanolamine attached to it, is hydrophilic.
+As a result, in the aqueous medium, the hydrophobic regions of the phospholipid molecule are displaced from the aqueous medium and interact with each other, and the hydrophilic regions are in contact with water, resulting in the formation of a double lipid layer of cell membranes (Figure 9.1.).
+This double membrane layer is permeated with protein molecules - microtubules.
+Oligosaccharides are attached to the outside of the membrane.
 The amount of protein and carbohydrates in different membranes is not the same.
-Membrane proteins can perform structural functions, can be enzymes, carry out transmembrane transfer of nutrients, and can perform various regulatory functions.
+Membrane proteins can perform structural functions, can be enzymes, carry out transmembrane transport of nutrients, and can perform various regulatory functions.
 Membranes always exist as closed structures (see Figure 9.1).
-The lipid bilayer has the ability to self-assemble.
+The lipid bilayer is self-assembling.
 This ability of membranes is used to create artificial lipid vesicles - liposomes.

 Liposomes are widely used as capsules for the delivery of various drugs, antigens, enzymes to various organs and tissues, since lipid capsules are able to penetrate cell membranes.
-This allows you to direct medicinal substances exactly to the address in the affected organ.
+This allows drugs to be directed exactly to the target in the affected organ.

-Fig.9.1.
-Diagram of a cell membrane made from a lipid bilayer.
-Hydrophobic regions of the lipid molecule are attracted to each other; hydrophilic regions of the molecule are located on the outside.
+Figure 9.1.
+Diagram of a cell membrane from a lipid bilayer.
+The hydrophobic regions of the lipid molecule are attracted to each other; hydrophilic regions of the molecule are on the outside.
 Protein molecules permeate the lipid bilayer.

-In the body, neutral fats are in 2 forms: storage fat and protoplasmic fat.
+In the body, neutral fats are found in 2 forms: storage fat and protoplasmic fat.

-The composition of protoplasmic fat includes phospholipids and lipoproteins.
+The protoplasmic fat contains phospholipids and lipoproteins.
 They are involved in the formation of the structural components of cells.
-The membranes of cells, mitochondria and microsomes consist of lipoproteins and regulate the permeability of individual substances.
-The amount of protoplasmic fat is stable, and does not change depending on starvation or obesity.
+The membranes of cells, mitochondria and microsomes are composed of lipoproteins and regulate the permeability of certain substances.
+The amount of protoplasmic fat is stable and does not change with fasting or obesity.

-Spare (reserve) fat - it consists of triacylglycerols of fatty acids - is located in the subcutaneous adipose tissue and in the fat depots of internal organs.
+Reserve (reserve) fat - it contains triacylglycerols of fatty acids - is found in the subcutaneous fatty tissue and in the fat depots of internal organs.

-The functions of reserve fat are that it is a reserve source of energy available for use during the fasting period; it is an insulating material from the cold, from mechanical injuries.
+The function of reserve fat is that it is a reserve source of energy available for use during fasting; it is an insulating material against cold and mechanical injuries.

-It is also important that lipids, decomposing, release not only energy, but also a significant amount of water:
+It is also important that lipids, when decaying, release not only energy, but also a significant amount of water:

-During oxidation of 1 gram of protein, 0.4 g is released; carbohydrates - 0.5 g; lipids - 1 g of water.
-This property of lipids is of great importance for animals living in desert conditions (camels).
+When 1 gram of protein is oxidized, 0.4 g is released; carbohydrates - 0.5 g; lipids - 1 g of water.
+This property of lipids is of great importance for animals living in the desert (camels).

 Digestion of lipids in the gastrointestinal tract

 In the oral cavity, lipids are only mechanically processed.
-The stomach contains a small amount of lipase, which hydrolyzes fats.
-The low activity of gastric juice lipase is associated with an acidic reaction of the contents of the stomach.
-In addition, lipase can only affect emulsified fats; there are no conditions in the stomach for the formation of a fat emulsion.
-Only in children and monogastric animals does gastric lipase play an important role in lipid digestion.
+There is a small amount of lipase in the stomach, which hydrolyzes fats.
+Low activity of lipase of gastric juice is associated with the acidic reaction of the contents of the stomach.
+In addition, lipase can only affect emulsified fats; there are no conditions in the stomach for the formation of fat emulsions.
+Only in children and monogastric animals does gastric acid lipase play an important role in lipid digestion.

-The intestine is the main site of lipid digestion.
-In the duodenum, lipids are affected by liver bile and pancreatic juice, while intestinal contents (chyme) are neutralized.
+The intestine is the main site for the digestion of lipids.
+In the duodenum, lipids are affected by liver bile and pancreatic juice, while the intestinal contents (chyme) are neutralized.
 Fats are emulsified by bile acids.
-The composition of bile includes: cholic acid, deoxycholic (3,12 dihydroxycholanic), chenodeoxycholic (3,7 dihydroxycholanic) acids, sodium salts of paired bile acids: glycocholic, glycodeoxycholic, taurocholic, taurodeoxycholic.
-They consist of two components: cholic and deoxycholic acids, as well as glycine and taurine.
+Bile contains: cholic acid, deoxycholic (3.12 dihydroxycholanic), chenodeoxycholic (3.7 dihydroxycholanic) acids, sodium salts of paired bile acids: glycocholic, glycodeoxycholic, taurocholic, taurodeoxycholic.
+They are composed of two components: cholic and deoxycholic acids, as well as glycine and taurine.

 deoxycholic acid chenodeoxycholic acid